 5. Sneak in Some Extra Exercise

 Get a little extra movement whenever you can.
 When you're grocery or holiday shopping, park the car at the far end of the parking lot.
 When you can, take the stairs instead of the escalator or elevator.
 If you take the bus or train into work, stroll right past the closest stop and hop on board a few stops down the line.
-Also, think about talking a short walk after a big meal.
+Also, think about taking a short walk after a big meal.
 Research shows that a short walk after dinner can aid digestion and help lower blood-sugar levels.
 Walking seems to speed food on its course through the digestive system and helps draw glucose out of the bloodsteam and pack it into working muscles.
 Research also shows that a short, 10-minute walk after dinner may be more effective at lowering blood sugar than longer walks at other times.

 6. But Don't Overdo the Exercise